awegroup/AWE-SE/README.md

 ## Licence
 This project is licensed under the MIT License.
 Please see the below WAIVER in association with the license.

-## Acknowledgement
-The project was supported by the Digital Competence Centre, Delft University of Technology.

 ### WAIVER

-Technische Universiteit Delft hereby disclaims all copyright interest in the program “AWE-SE” (a systems engineering toolchain) written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “AWE-SE” (a systems engineering framework for system design of airborne wind energy) written by the Author(s).

 Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering

 Copyright (c) 2024 Rishikesh Joshi

+## Acknowledgement
+The project was supported by the Digital Competence Centre, Delft University of Technology.